 Adjusting or disabling directory cleaning

-You can adjust or disable server directory cleaning for the jobs, output, and system directories using ArcGIS Server Manager or ArcGIS Desktop.
+You can adjust or disable server directory cleaning for the jobs, output, and system directories using ArcGIS Server Manager.
 For full instructions, see the following:

 Accessing server directories via URL

 ArcGIS Server allows you to access items from your server directories using virtual paths, or URLs.

 The URL of the directory takes the form https://gisserver.domain.com:6443/arcgis/rest/directories/<directory name>.